dapplion/tree-states-review-guide/epoch_singlepass.md

 `process_epoch_single_pass` is called in `altair::process_epoch`.
 The original source of those steps (`altair/inactivity_updates.rs`, `altair/rewards_and_penalties.rs`, `effective_balance_updates.rs`, `slashings.rs`, `registry_updates.rs`) is kept for testing and non-performance critical calls (rewards calculation).
 They call into `process_epoch_single_pass` with configs to only execute that one step.

 - **:question:Q**: Why is base not using single pass?
+  - Phase0 attestation processing requires very different logic, not worth it to build a second single pass for phase0

 **TODO**: Review